Abby Tucker is a dedicated yoga student, teacher, and lover of life.

 As a teacher, Abby creates an atmosphere of keeping it real while challenging students to their highest potential in the moment.
 She speaks from the authentic place of her own heart’s experience and is renowned for her unique ability to make the practices of yoga pertinent to the full spectrum of life experiences.
 Her classes are a profound and authentic offering of dynamic alignment, embodied flow, and skillful refinement.
 Students are encouraged to work diligently while honoring their own boundaries.
 Abby believes in empowering students through deep inquiry and skillful application of a pulsation of dynamic alignment principles.
 Each asana class also includes the essential grounding practices of pranayama and meditation.

-Beyond the “yoga” world, Abby has many delights, interests, and courses of study.
-In particular, Abby aligns and follows the druidic and shamanic traditions of many cultures, particularly those of her heritage, which includes Native American and Celtic blood.
-She is deeply moved by the poetry of Walt Whitman and John O’Donohue and is no less moved by the poetry of a baseball game, a thoughtful meal, or skiing down a mountain with her beloved family.
+Beyond the “yoga” world, Abby has many delights, interests, and courses of study, particularly those of her heritage, which includes Native American and Celtic blood.
+She is a Priestess on the path of initiation in the Avalon Mysteries tradition.
+Abby is deeply moved by the poetry of John O’Donohue and Walt Whitman is no less moved by the poetry of a baseball game, a thoughtful meal, or skiing down a mountain with her beloved family.
 You’ll often find her under a redwood tree in the Berkeley hills or up the plum tree in her backyard.

 Abby lives in Berkeley, CA, and teaches public classes, workshops, as well as advanced studies programs in the Bay Area, nationally and internationally.